Michael Prue

 Michael David Prue (born July 14, 1948) is a politician in Ontario, Canada.
-Prue was mayor of East York, Ontario from 1993 to 1997 and subsequently represented the riding of Beaches—East York in the Legislative Assembly of Ontario from 2001 to 2014 as member of the New Democratic Party (NDP)'s Queen's Park caucus.
+Prue was mayor of East York, Ontario to 1997 and subsequently represented the riding of Beaches—East York in the Legislative Assembly of Ontario from 2001 to 2014 as member of the New Democratic Party (NDP)'s Queen's Park caucus.
 He was a candidate in the 2009 Ontario NDP leadership election, finishing in fourth place.
-In 2018, he was elected to the town council of Amherstburg, Ontario where he now lives, and in 2022 he was elected its mayor.
+In 2018, he was elected to the town council of Amherstburg, Ontario, and in 2022 he was elected its mayor.

 Background

 Prue grew up in Toronto's Regent Park neighbourhood.
 He has a Bachelor of Arts degree in political science and anthropology from the University of Toronto, and a Master of Arts degree in Canadian Studies from Carleton University.
 After graduation, he worked as counsel for the Minister of Employment and Immigration.

 During his time as a federal government employee, Prue was an activist in the Canada Employment & Immigration Union, a component of the Public Service Alliance of Canada.